derailed-archive/derailed-legacy/policies/privacy.md

 ### 2.2: Deletion Limitations

 While the option for deletion of your account is always present, you may have to do some changes or other such before being able to delete your account.
-We are hereby allowed to impose these non-permanent limitations under jurisdiction as they can be easily changed and effortlessly contorted.
+We are hereby allowed to impose these limitations since they are non-permanent and may be done without locks.

 Firstly, we may not allow a user to delete their account if they own any Guilds, so the user may have to transfer ownership or delete the Guild before account deletion.